drummerwolli/ro2key/README.rst

 Such as:

-- Use Case 1: sync a lot of huge files between external data center and AWS S3
+- Use Case 1: sync a lot of huge files between external data center and AWS S3 periodically by robot user (not manully by human user with `Mai`_)

   - you can run Ro2Key on your AWS S3's account, with IAM role that has Get*/Put* permissions on target buckets

-* Use Case 2: sync buckets with a lot of huge files between different AWS accounts
+* Use Case 2: sync buckets with a lot of huge files between different AWS accounts periodically by robot user (not manully by human user with `Mai`_)

   - you can run Ro2Key on one of your AWS account, with IAM role that has Get*/Put* permissions on target buckets

-Then you can use AWS CLI or call AWS APIs to transfer data directly from the data source.
+Then you can run a script as cron job or with any other job scheduling tools, and use AWS CLI or call AWS APIs to transfer data directly from the data source.

 Running with Docker